Fall is one of my favorite times of year. Here’s to soups and stews and savory, soul-warming food.

 There are a lot of ways to make chowder

 Some people like it thick (use a roux); other people like it a bit lighter.
 Some people add tomatoes making a red chowder (Manhattan); some people like a creamy chowder (Boston) or even a clear one (Rhode Island).
-You can make Clam Chowder, Fish Chowder, Salmon Chowder, Corn Chowder, Chicken Chowder… Whatever type you choose, use one of the recipes below as your chowder blueprint and exercise your creative culinary genius.
+You can make Clam Chowder, Fish Chowder, Salmon Chowder, Corn Chowder, Chicken Chowder… Whatever type you choose, use one of the recipes below or just follow this blueprint to exercise your creative culinary genius.

 Chicken A La King

 Forget what you think you know about this dish.

 I know what you’re thinking: This dish comes from the worst of the worst 60s era “Everything is better in a can” type of recipes.
 It was a dark time for the culinary arts to be sure, but this recipe recovers the original and restores it to its former glory.
 Read on to find out more – or even better, make it for dinner.